Fast SceneScript: Fast and Accurate Language-Based 3D Scene Understanding via Multi-Token Prediction: Method

 \section{Method}

-This work aims to predict the 3D layout of a scene, represented as 3D point cloud, accurately and efficiently.
-The layout is described as structured languages.
-To this end, three key components are introduced, \ie, (1) multi-token prediction to decode tokens in parallel, achieving faster inference, (2) unreliable token filtering to improve accuracy, (3) a parameter-efficient mechanism to reduce the number of parameters in MTP heads~\cite{gloeckle2024better}.
+This work aims to accurately and efficiently predict structured language tokens for 3D scene understanding from 3D point clouds.
+To this end, we employ three key components: (1) multi-token prediction to decode tokens in parallel, achieving faster inference, (2) unreliable token filtering to improve accuracy, (3) a parameter-efficient mechanism to reduce the number of parameters in MTP heads~\cite{gloeckle2024better}.

 The proposed framework is illustrated in~\cref{fig:framework}.
 First, the 3D point cloud is encoded by a sparse 3D ResNet~\cite{tang2020searching,DBLP:conf/mlsys/TangLL0022} to generate 3D features.
 Then, conditioned on 3D features and previous tokens $\{t_1, t_2, \dots, t_k\}$, our Fast SceneScript generates reliable future tokens, through token prediction and token filtering stages.
 During token prediction, the language decoder generates $n$ future tokens, \ie, $\{t_{k+1}, t_{k+2}, \dots, t_{k+n}\}$.
 The language decoder, which is composed of self-attention and cross-attention layers, utilizes Transformer blocks~\cite{vaswani2017attention} to yield language hidden state $f_{k+1}$.
 Afterwards, the shared projection block is applied on $f_{k+1}$ to generate distinct hidden state $f_{k+i}$ for additional future tokens, $i \in [2, n]$.
 Next, these token features go through the shared token head and confidence head to predict future tokens $\{t_{k+1}, t_{k+2}, \dots, t_{k+n}\}$ and confidences $\{c_{k+2}, \dots, c_{k+n}\}$.
 Finally, an additional token filtering stage is adopted to discard unreliable tokens.